What is 1/8 of a Percent? Unpacking Fractions and Percentages

 -

-Science and Measurement: In scientific research and measurements, precision is paramount.
+Science and Measurement: In scientific research and measurements, precision is very important.
 1/8 of a percent might represent a small margin of error in an experiment or a tiny variation in a measurement.
 The ability to accurately calculate and interpret such small percentages is crucial for data analysis and drawing reliable conclusions.

 -